 The cairn originally had a forecourt area defined by tall stones, leading to an inner rectangular chamber divided into four similar compartments.
 Excavations revealed the remains of 6 adults, a child, and an infant burial.
-Fragments of flint tools and bits of pottery were also discovered within the chambers.
+Fragments of flint tools, animal bones, and bits of pottery were also discovered within the chambers.

 About Torrylin Cairn

 Address: Lagg, Isle of Arran, Arran, Ayrshire, Scotland